-Total net realized losses from sales and liquidations of equity investments were \$8.7 million for the fourth quarter of 2022.
-The net realized losses are included in CET1, Tier 1 and Total Capital.
+Total net realized gains from sales and liquidations of equity investments were \$9.2 million for the fourth quarter of 2023.
+The net realized gains are included in CET1, Tier 1 and Total Capital.

 Market Risk

 The U.S. capital rules' market risk capital rules section (the "Market Risk Capital Rule") requires us to make publicly available quantitative disclosures at least quarterly.
 Specifically, we are required to disclose, among other items, certain quantitative information on the following measures as applicable to the Company, including for example: